IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 Some of the parameters within the HostDefiner custom resource are configurable.
 Use this information to help decide whether the parameters for your storage system need to be updated.

+Any configuration changes are reverted upon each IBM® Block Storage CSI driver upgrade.
+If configuration changes are required, it is recommended to uset InstallPlans to manual upgrade only.{: attention}

+Consider [configuring dynamic host definition labels](../using/using_hostdefinition_labels.md) when possible to preserve HostDefiner customizations during IBM® Block Storage CSI driver upgrades.{: tip}

 For more information about using the host definer, see [Using dynamic host definition](../using/using_hostdefinition.md).

 The prefix length is bound by the limitation of the storage system.
 When defined, the length is a combination of both the prefix and node (server) hostname.{: restriction}